Bylaws

 6.15.
 Non-voting attendees.
 This will be limited to the following categories:

-Non-voting board members are only permitted during designated portions of any Board meeting.
+Non-voting attendees are only permitted during designated portions of any Board meeting.
 Only voting Board members and administrative staff are to be present whenever Board deliberation and voting is scheduled to take place.
 The Presiding Officer is responsible for enforcement of this provision.

 ARTICLE VII